DrJ3RK/DrJ3RK/README.md

 Final version of the Transform Crossfader/Panner/DualVCA/Mixer is now up.
 Currently working on getting more panels up to date to match these projects.

 Uploaded Panel Files for all current projects.
 All panels are correct.
 6-28-2023

+More Schematics and BOMs uploaded.
+I'll have the panels up for the new ones shortly.

+Dustin